danilodelucio/DL_TornadoShader/README.md

 > _If you donate any amount, please mention this tool (also your preference name if you want to), so your name will appear in the Supporters list above._

-You can also ⭐ star this repository — it helps a lot with visibility and motivates me to keep developing tools for VFX.
+You can also ⭐ _star this repository_ ⭐ — it helps a lot with visibility and motivates me to keep developing tools for VFX.

 Sharing this project or sending me a positive message would help me in the same way.